 There are many specific types of cancer biomarkers.
 A few of the most common biomarkers are listed below.

-BReast CAncer genes 1 and 2 (BRCA1/2) mutations as susceptibility/risk biomarker to identify women with a predisposition to develop breast cancer.
+- BReast CAncer genes 1 and 2 (BRCA1/2) mutations as a susceptibility/risk biomarker to identify people with a predisposition to develop breast cancer.

-BRCA1/2 gene mutations as prognostic biomarkers when evaluating women with breast cancer, to assess the likelihood of a second breast cancer.
+- BRCA1/2 gene mutations as prognostic biomarkers when evaluating people with breast cancer, to assess the likelihood of a second breast cancer.

 Chronic lymphocytic leukemia (CLL)